 In January 2022, four active class actions against the Company in Ontario were consolidated into one action pursuant to the Class Proceedings Act (Ontario).
 The consolidated claim is in respect of all Ontario LTC homes owned, operated, licensed and/or managed by the Company and its affiliates and names as defendants the Company, certain of its affiliates and the owners of any such managed LTC homes and alleges negligence, gross negligence, breach of fiduciary duty, breach of contract, unjust enrichment, wrongful death in respect of all persons who contracted COVID-19 at the residence or subsequently contracted COVID-19 from such persons and breach of section 7 of the Canadian Charter of Rights and Freedoms.
 The consolidated claim seeks damages in the aggregate of \$110.0 million.
-On March 7, 2024, the consolidated claim was certified against the Company, but only in respect of the Ontario LTC homes it owns and with a gross negligence cause of action.
-The Company has appealed certain aspects of the decision.
+On March 7, 2024, the consolidated claim was certified against the Company with a gross negligence cause of action.